mariadoesweb/user-app/README.md

 ## **USER APP**

-User app is a social networking application where user can search other users, see their user name, email, and date of birth.
+User app is a social network application where user can search other users, see their name, email, and date of birth.

 ### **TECHNOLOGIES**